Winter is Coming

 In short, if you want to improve your business, improving your rating and reviews is a good place to start.
 But how do you raise your ratings?
 When it comes to property management, we have some compelling data to point you in the right direction.

 As winter begins to creep across the northern United States, streamlining your HVAC — heating, ventilation, and air conditioning — repair process is a great move.
 Our data shows that ratings and maintenance issues are inversely related; when issues arise, ratings drop and when issues drop, ratings rise.
-With HVAC issues, the time you have to fix the problem before a tenant becomes disgruntled and leaves a negative review is shorter than with any other maintenance issue.
+With HVAC issues, the time you have to fix the problem before a resident becomes disgruntled and leaves a negative review is shorter than with any other maintenance issue.

 With HVAC issues, most negative reviews come after just three days.
-That means you have just 72 hours to fix an HVAC issue before the chances of a negative review by a tenant skyrocket.
+That means you have just 72 hours to fix an HVAC issue before the chances of a negative review by a resident skyrocket.
 If it’s a plumbing issue, you have about 4.5 days.
 If it’s an electrical issue, most negative reviews come after five days.

 All maintenance issues are not created equal.
 At Property Meld, we believe the “first come, first serve” mentality is outdated.
-To maximize your tenants’ satisfaction, we’ve found you need to prioritize maintenance tasks into five time-sensitive categories:
+To maximize your residents satisfaction, we’ve found you need to prioritize maintenance tasks into five time-sensitive categories:

 1. As soon as possible (e.g. Emergencies)